kagalle/objective-gentoo/gentoo_install_guide.rst

 #.
 Remote install (optional) \***

-   This facilitatea being able to do the remainder of install remotely.
+   This facilitates being able to do the remainder of install remotely.
 This is commonly used, so I'm including it in the guide.

    a.
 Add normal user